AreaLayer/Bolt-Machine-AI/README.md

     	Follow the steps for opening new channels with nodes that provide better inbound liquidity.
     	The data can be backed by Ambooss, 1ML, LightningNetwork+, etc

-Note: The implementation details of each step may vary depending on the specific Lightning Network implementation you are using.
+**Note**: The implementation details of each step may vary depending on the specific Lightning Network implementation you are using.
 Additionally, it's important to consider factors like network topology, transaction fees, and security when making decisions about opening, closing, or replacing channels

 ## Roadmap